rvnmina/ECG-2o-Major-Project/README.md

 **Arduino Integration:**
   A dedicated Arduino module is used to interface with the custom hardware for signal acquisition.
 Sample outputs and real-time results from the Arduino are displayed below.

+**Team & Acknowledgements**
+This project was realized through the collaborative efforts of four dedicated students with expertise in biomedical engineering, computer science, and electronics.
+We are immensely grateful to Professor for his invaluable guidance and support throughout the project.

+**Future Directions**
+ECG2o is an evolving platform with planned enhancements including:
+1.**Integration of Additional Classifiers:** To further boost diagnostic accuracy.
+2.**Expanded Real-Time Processing:** For broader clinical applications.
+3.**Adaptation for Wearable Technology:** Enabling continuous, ambulatory monitoring.
+4.**Open Source Contributions:** Welcoming community involvement and collaborative research.

+**How to Run ECG2o
+1. **Hardware Setup:**
+   Connect the ECG electrodes to the custom Arduino interface as per the provided circuit diagram in the `hardware/` folder.
+2. **Software Execution:**
+   - Run `signal_acquisition.py` to start capturing ECG data.
+   - Execute the MATLAB scripts in `preprocessing_pipeline.m` for signal cleaning and feature extraction.
+   - Train and test the machine learning classifier using `classification_model.py`.
+3. **Real-Time Monitoring:**
+   Launch the monitoring dashboard by running the integrated real-time module.